 Interesting Facts

-Tell us about the holiday on social media.
-Ask other users if they celebrate Palm Sunday.
+Share information about the holiday on social media.
+Ask others whether they celebrate Palm Sunday and how it is observed in their community.

 Palm Sunday is observed annually on the Sunday before Easter.